 With NYGB’s flexible, nimble, and dynamic approach it is able to actively identify and alleviate existing market gaps and barriers, motivating greater private sector activity and allowing market forces to reduce the need for government support.

-Through December 2018, NY Green Bank received USD 3.1 billion in investment proposals and had an active pipeline of potential investments proceeding towards closing of over USD 570 million.
+Through March 2020, NY Green Bank had received over USD 4.1 billion in investment proposals and had an active pipeline of potential investments proceeding towards closing of over USD 757 million.
 NY Green Bank’s investment pipeline is continuing to diversify across technology, location and end-user segment.

-Also through the end of 2018, NY Green Bank’s investments supported clean energy projects with a total project cost of between USD 1.51 and 1.75 billion in aggregate, based on overall investments of USD 637.6 million.
-This portfolio of investments as a whole represents an expected mobilization ratio (total project costs to NYGB funds) of 2.6:1, to be realized as planned clean energy projects are successfully implemented by NY Green Bank’s clients and partners.
-USD 51 million in revenues has been generated since NY Green Bank’s inception.
+Also through March 2020, NY Green Bank’s investments supported clean energy projects with a total project cost of between USD 2.1 and USD 2.6 billion in aggregate, based on overall investments to date of USD 959.9 million.
+NYGB’s investment portfolio represents continuing progress toward an expected mobilization ratio of total project costs to NYGB funds of 8:1, manifesting in $8.0 billion of clean energy and sustainable infrastructure projects mobilized in New York State by NYGB activity by December 2025.
+USD 86.8 million in revenues has been generated since NY Green Bank’s inception.
 NYGB continues to be self-sufficient through the generation of annual net income.